Nipah Virus Is Trending Again: Symptoms to Watch For (and Travel Tips Nigerians Can Actually Use)

 - seizures

-- very high fever that won’t settle
+- very high fever that is not settling

 - severe headache with neck stiffness